 As a result of implementing a CARES Addendum to the lease agreement, which will replace HAP contracts, residents who enroll and participate in the CARES Program will begin receiving a monthly cash payment to cover their rental payments and utility expenses.
 This is in lieu of receiving a utility allowance reimbursement and a direct rental payment to the landlord.
 For the duration of the program the funds in the REEF may be used to cover the following costs; a hardship (as defined under the Hardship Policy and Guidelines), purchase of a vehicle to attain or maintain employment (a onetime payment not to exceed \$3,000 after all other options have been exhausted), start a small business (a onetime payment not to exceed \$2,500 after all other options have been exhausted), purchase a computer, down payment on a home, and/or enroll in higher education, subject to the approval of ECC/HANH .
-If the funds deposited in the REEF are fully expended prior to the final year of the program term of rental assistance, it will be refunded to the resident as a bonus for program compliance.
+If the funds deposited in the REEF are fully expended prior to the final year of the program, there would be no available funds in the final year but if the funds deposited into the REEF have not been used by the end of the program term of rental assistance, it will be refunded to the resident as a bonus for program compliance.
 A CARES oversight committee will be created to review the requests of the participants to use the REEF funds will consist of the Executive Director's office, the Director of Operations or designee, the Service Center Director or designee, a WRIC elected representative, a representative from Workforce Alliance Board, and a representative from the Department of Social Services.